Prendus/assessml/README.md

 ### Syntax examples

-Exercises created with AssessML have two components, which can be described as the exercise text and the answer code.
+AssessML is meant to be used with an assessment editor to provide functionality such as answer checking.
+We will use [assess-elements](https://github.com/lastmjs/assess-elements) for our examples.
+Exercises created with [assess-elements](https://github.com/lastmjs/assess-elements) have two components, which can be described as the exercise text and the answer code.
 The exercise text describes what the user will see, and is written with AssessML.
 The answer code gives the exercise its functionality, is where the final answer will need to be calculated, and is written in JavaScript.
 The following are examples of currently available AssessML tags, along with sample JavaScript functionality.

 #### Variable